H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 **Resource and disk constraints**

 - Model files under `~/.ollama/models` are large; more than twenty models are installed, but only a subset are actively used in core flows at any given time.
 - Heavy RAG/Chroma use and LLM inference share CPU, memory, and disk bandwidth; orchestration avoids overlapping the most expensive operations when possible.

 **Model routing and selection**

-- ULTIMATE and related services can select models based on task type (e.g., short explanation vs multi-step reasoning vs code generation vs SQL vs multimodal).
+- ULTIMATE and related services can select models based on task type (for example, short explanation vs multi-step reasoning vs code generation vs SQL vs multimodal).
-- Routing is configuration-driven: updating or swapping a model (e.g., moving from Llama 3 to Llama 3.1) can be done without changing core orchestration logic.
+- Routing is configuration-driven: updating or swapping a model (for example, moving from Llama 3 to Llama 3.1) can be done without changing core orchestration logic.

 **Ensemble usage patterns**

 - Simple ensembles (primary + judge) are used where correctness matters more than speed, such as code or data-related tasks.
 - Logs and traces include which models were used for each request, enabling per-model latency, error rates, and ensemble outcomes to be analyzed in the operational evaluation chapter.

 **Timeouts and fault handling**

 - All calls to RAG, web, and Ollama are wrapped with timeouts.
 - Services are managed so they can be restarted independently if one component (for example, web-research or RAG) becomes unavailable.
 - When upstream services fail, the LLM fabric surfaces clear error responses rather than partial or hallucinated outputs.

 The effect is an LLM fabric that behaves more like a set of specialized tools behind APIs than a single monolithic “brain,” even though these models collectively underpin many of Ms. Jarvis’s reasoning capabilities.